5 Healthy Breakfast Ideas For More Energy & Vitality

 - Avocado (Scoop 1/2 ripe avocado if making a green smoothie)

-- Organic Cold Drip Coffee (can be added to fresh Almond milk, bananas and cacao for a delicious Banoffee smoothie!)
+- Cold Brew Coffee (can be added to fresh Almond milk, bananas and cacao for a delicious Banoffee smoothie!)

 3. Pulse And Yogurt

-Pulse Sacred Meal is a complete raw food handcrafted from dried raw fruits, nuts and seeds.
+Pulse Sacred Meal is a complete raw food ground together from raw dried fruits, nuts and seeds.

-Enjoy Pulse on its own straight out of the bag, or crumble it on top of your favourite coconut yogurt or organic dairy yogurt for a super delightful, creamy, delicious breakfast.
-This amazing combo can also easily and conveniently be enjoyed as a late morning snack, an hour or two after your juice or smoothie.
+You can eat Pulse straight from the bag, or crumble it on top of your favourite coconut yogurt or organic dairy yogurt for a super delightful, creamy, delicious breakfast.

-In addition to the high carbohydrate and protein content, this breakfast choice also provides a healthy supply of probiotics into your gut - something that is incredibly important for maintaining robust health and immunity.
+In addition to the high carbohydrate and protein content, this breakfast choice also provides a healthy supply of probiotics into your gut - something that is incredibly important for cultivating healthy bacteria and maintaining strong immunity.

 Something to keep in mind when shopping for yoghurt...